papagorgio23/AISports_Chatbot/data/nlu.md

 - who should i bet on?
 - who is the best team to bet?
 - I am looking to get some help on who to bet on this weekend
+- I want to bet on some games tonight

 ## intent:betting_history
 - What is your betting history?